jrose111284/makers_till_test/README.md

 co = Checkout.new('./hipstercoffee.json')
 co.scan("Cappucino")
 co.total
- => 3.85
- co.tax
  => 4.25
 ```

 I used the json to store all coffee items, and work out of tax.
 This allowed me to keep my class free of hard coded itegers.
-So you can work out total price before adding tax to total order and once order is complete, then you add the tax.
+So you can work out total price with adding tax to total order.

 #Version 2
+I added functionality to give 5% off order over £50, take cash, and return change. it automaticaly applys tax, and discount if order is over £50.
 ```
 require './lib/checkout'
 co = Checkout.new('./hipstercoffee.json')
-co.scan("Cappucino") *7
+co.scan("Choc Mousse") *7
-co.tax
+co.total
+ => 57.65
+ co.take_cash(60.00)
-=> 58.15
+ => 60.0
-co.apply_discount
+ co.give_change
-=> 57.25
+ => 2.35
 ```
 Needs refactoring also need to amend percentage.

 *Instructions*: Please fork this repo and submit a pull request once you've finished.
 Then prepare for code review!

 ![a till](/images/till.jpg)